Post Reply Post Thread

 You’ll know if your Ethernet card works early in the install process (see below).

-Get The Latest OpenSolaris -- Not Sun's
+Get The Latest OpenSolaris

 Things get a little confusing here, because there are many releases of OpenSolaris depending on which branch of the build tree you’re looking at.
 The OpenSolaris community’s latest and greatest official version is sometimes a version or more ahead of what Sun Corporate supports.
 Both are free.
 More confusing is the fact that Sun’s website is the repository for all of the ISO images, whether you get the corporate version from Sun or the Community version from OpenSolaris.org.

-The latest & greatest OpenSolaris release is always called Solaris Express, Community Edition.
-The tested and supported from Sun version is always called Solaris Express, Developer Edition.
+The latest & greatest OpenSolaris release is always called OpenSolaris 20XX.MM where XX.MM are the year and month of the stable release (2009.06 as of this writing).
+The tested and supported from Sun version is now called Solaris 10/YY, where YY is the year.
 When the links for both take you to the same place, they’re in sync and Sun’s supporting what OpenSolaris is giving away.

-You want to get the latest version of Solaris Express from OpenSolaris.org:
+The latest version of OpenSolaris from OpenSolaris.org:

 http://www.opensolaris.org/os/downloads/